JetBrains/Qodana/topics/qodana-yaml.md

 ## Exclude paths from the analysis scope
 {id="exclude-paths"}

+<link-summary>You can specify the files to exclude from analysis.</link-summary>

-You can specify that the files in a certain directory are not analyzed.
-This can be done on a per-inspection basis or for all inspections at once.
+You can specify the files to exclude from analysis on a per-inspection basis or for all inspections at once.

 To exclude all paths in a project from the inspection scope, omit the `paths` node.

 <note>Starting from version 2022.3, if using the <code>qodana.recommended</code> and <code>qodana.starter</code>
 profiles, Qodana reads <code>.gitignore</code> files of your project and defines the files and folders to be ignored